victorwtorres/Docker/README.md

 Basic 2 container solution for running django/gunicorn with nginx.

 # jenkins-nginx
-A very basic jenkins setup being serve with nginx.
+A very basic jenkins setup being served with nginx.